UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 ### Transferring files from outside the UCL firewall

 As when logging in, when you are outside the UCL firewall you will need a method to connect inside it before you copy files.
-(You do not want to be copying files on to Socrates and then on to our systems - this is slow, unnecessary, and it means you need space available on Socrates too).

-You can use the [UCL Virtual Private Network](https://www.ucl.ac.uk/isd/services/get-connected/ucl-virtual-private-network-vpn/) and scp direct to our systems or you can do some form of ssh tunnelling.
+You can use the [UCL Virtual Private Network](https://www.ucl.ac.uk/isd/services/get-connected/ucl-virtual-private-network-vpn/) and scp direct to our systems or you can do some form of SSH tunnelling.

 ### Single-step logins using tunnelling